MauritsBleeker/reducing-predictive-feature-suppression/README.md

 ### Additional data processing

-In the folder `notesbooks/data_proccessing` additional notebooks are provided for additional data processing for the CxC, VSRN, and TERN dataset
+In the folder `notebooks/data_proccessing` additional notebooks are provided for additional data processing for the CxC, VSRN, and TERN dataset

 - A notebook to add the size of the images, needed for TERN for normalizing the bounding boxes coordinates, to the pickle files ` notebooks/data_proccessing/add-img-size-to-data`.
 - A notebook to add the precomputed features for TERN to the pickle file `notebooks/data_proccessing/add-precomputed-tern-images.ipynb` (`add-precomputed-tern-images.py` is similar, but just a plain python file).

 ## Training and reproducing experiments

-To run the training script, simply run the one line command:
+To run the training script, simply run the one-line command:

  ```
  python train.py --yaml_file configs/f30k/f30k_tmlr.yaml